cyberops7/garage-discordbot/README.md

 To see planned features and improvements, check out the [TODO.md](.github/TODO.md) file.

-Please submit Issues here in GitHub as well to track suggestions/bug fixes, etc.
+Please submit Issues here in GitHub to track suggestions/bug fixes, etc.
-Once the initial backlog of ToDos are wrapped up, I plan to deprecate TODO.md and work off of Issues.
+Once the initial backlog of ToDos are wrapped up, I plan to deprecate TODO.md and work off of GitHub Issues.